Mali: West African leaders agree on sanctions after coup | DW | 09.01.2022

 ECOWAS has not budged in holding Goita to his initial promise of elections next month.

-Mali's military leaders however have said only after a nationwide conference to draft a new constitution, a lengthy process, could elections go forward.
-They have argued a peaceful vote free of violence is more important than when the vote takes place.
+Mali's military leaders, however, have said elections could only go forward after a nationwide conference to draft a new constitution, a lengthy process.
+They have argued that a peaceful vote free of violence is more important than when the vote takes place.

 Late last month, a conference focused on reforms in Mali concluded with the government stating a transition could occur anywhere from six months to five years from the start of the new year.